 For greater programming flexibility, the RIO provides user-defined variables, arrays, and arithmetic functions.
 The following sections in this chapter discuss all aspects of creating applications programs.
-The program memory size is 200 lines x 40 characters.
+The RIO-47xx0 program memory size is 200 lines x 40 characters.
+The RIO 47xx2 increases the memory size to a total of 400 lines x 40 characters.